Graylog2/documentation/pages/streams/alerts.rst

        "message_backlog_size": 5
      }

-    Script Alert Callback success is determined by its exit value; success equals zero.
+    Script Alert Notification success is determined by its exit value; success equals zero.
     Any non-zero exit value will cause it to fail.
     Returning any error text through STDERR will also cause the alarm callback to fail.